 These are seasonal resources.
 If you are looking for general Coronavirus advice and resources for churches, click here.

-How can churches ‘do’ Christmas with children and families during a pandemic?
-This question is raised by my infographic, A Covid Christmas?
-Below are the four areas I’ve highlighted: over the coming weeks, you will find fresh ideas gathered under each heading.
-My aim is to review and cherry-pick as many of the emerging Advent and Christmas resources as possible, and present them here for ease of reference.
-So whether your church doesn’t know where to start, or you have more ideas than you know what to do with, or you’re just wondering what might be possible this year, read on.
+Churches have done amazingly creative things for children, young people and families during the Lockdown Christmas of 2020.
+Now it’s time to draw breath and plan ahead, because it looks as if we’ll be observing another Lockdown Easter in 2021.
+Below are the four areas I highlighted for Advent and Christmas planning: over the coming weeks, you will find fresh ideas for Lent and Easter gathered under each heading.
+My aim is to review and cherry-pick as many of the emerging resources as possible, and present them here for ease of reference.
+So whether your church is keen to try something new, or you’re just feeling exhausted and don’t know where to start, read on.

 If you would like to talk through your plans, or seek advice on safeguarding and risk assessments, please get in touch with me.
 If you have a great idea to add to this page, let me know!
 Contact: Claire Benton-Evans firstname.lastname@example.org